 Did you know?
 Private landholders can also help conserve habitat

-Whilst national parks and reserves are the backbone of the National Reserve System network, there are a number of vulnerable plants, animals and critical habitats that exist only on private land.
+National parks and reserves are at the centre of Australia’s National Reserve System Network.
+However, many vulnerable plants, animals and critical habitats exist only on private land.

 Australia has one of the largest Privately Protected Area (PPA) networks in the world in terms of number and area.
 They can become part of a network of connected habitat across the landscape, offering greater protection for plants and animals.
 That’s why private landholders can play a key part by complementing the role of government agencies, Indigenous peoples and communities in caring for nature.